-Reinforcing fiber and filler loading in polymer matrix is commonly expected to improve the mechanical properties of polymer matrix.
-Figure 12 shows the effect of OPF fiber and powder to the hardness of TPU (shore D).
-It is observed that the addition of OPF short fiber and OPF powder was able to enhance the hardness of TPU.
+Reinforcing fiber and filler loading in polymer matrix commonly expected to improve the mechanical properties of polymer matrix.
+Figure 12 show the effect of OPF fiber and powder to hardness of TPU (shore D).
+It is observed that addition of OPF short fiber and OPF powder able to enhance hardness of TPU.
 However, the OPF powder gives more effect to hardness improvement than the OFP fiber.
-Significant hardness enhancement was observed when 30 wt.% OPF powder was added into the TPU.
-Hardness of TPU increased by 48% (from 37.8 Shore D) due to addition of 30 wt.% of OPF powder.
-When the OPF fiber was added, the hardness of TPU slightly increased with fiber loading where 18.2 % of hardness improved by 30% of OPF fiber loading.
-This finding is possibly related to the ability of the OPF powder having been well dispersed into the TPU [11].
+Significant hardness enhancement observed when 30 wt.% OPF powder loaded into the TPU.
+Hardness of TPU were increases by 48% (from 37.8 Shore D) due to addition of 30 wt.% of OPF powder.
+When the OPF fiber was loaded, the hardness of TPU was slightly increased with fiber loading where 18.2 % of hardness was improved by 30% of OPF fiber loading.
+This finding is possibly related to ability of the OPF powder to well dispersed into the TPU [11].

-Figure 13 shows the effect of OPF fiber and powder to impact properties of TPU measured at room temperature.
-The absorbed impact energy increased with fiber content as well as OPF powder.
-However, the addition of OPF fiber gives more impact energy absorption improvement compared to the OPF powder.
-Initially, the TPU matrix possessed 4.1 J/m3 impact absorbed energy.
-It is observed that the addition of 30 wt.% frond fiber significantly improved the TPU impact strength (50 % improved).
-In the case of OPF powder, the impact strength slightly increases by 10 wt.% and 20 wt.% of powder loading and significantly increased when 30 wt.% of OPF powder was added into the TPU matrix (29% increased).
+Figure 13 show the effect of OPF fiber and powder to impact properties of TPU measured at room temperature.
+The absorbed impact energy was increased with fiber content as well as OPF powder.
+However, the addition of OPF fiber gives more impact energy absorption improvement compared to OPF powder.
+Initially, the TPU matrix possess 4.1 J/m3 impact absorbed energy.
+It is observed that addition of 30 wt.% frond fiber significantly improved the TPU impact strength (50 % improved).
+In case of OPF powder, the impact strength was slightly increase by 10 wt.% and 20 wt.% of powder loading and significantly increased when 30 wt.% of OPF powder loaded into the TPU matrix (29% increased).

 Figure 12.
-The effect of palm oil frond fiber and powder to hardness.
+The effect of palm oil frond fiber and powder to hardness

 Figure 13.
-The effect palm oil trunk fiber and powder to absorbed impact energy.
+The effect palm oil trunk fiber and powder to absorbed impact energy

 The effect of OPF fiber and OPF powder to flexural strength of TPU is shown in Figure 14.
-Both, OPF fiber and powder increases flexural strength of TPU.
+Both of OPF fiber and powder increases flexural strength of TPU.
 The flexural strength of TPU increases if the content of OPF fiber and powder increased.
-Initially, the TPU matrix has flexural strength of 2.93 MPa and it is observed that OPF fiber provides a better flexural strength improvement for TPU compared to OPF powder.
-The OPF fiber significantly improved the flexural strength of TPU at 30 wt.% of fiber loading.
-The flexural strength improved by 86% due to 30 wt.% of OPF fiber loading.
-In the case of OPF powder loading, significant flexural strength improvement was only observed when the TPU was loaded with 30 wt.% OPF powder (74% improvement).
-Similar the tendency of improvement of the TPU flexural strength due to natural fiber addition, was also observed by Haghighatnia et.al [12] who studied the effect of hemp fiber to mechanical properties of the TPU.
-They found that flexural strength of TPU was able to increase up to 274.3% due to the 40 %.vol hemp fiber with size of 15 mm addition to TPU.
+Initially, the TPU matrix has flexural strength of 2.93 MPa and it is observed that OPF fiber provide a better flexural strength improvement for TPU compared to OPF powder.
+The OPF fiber was significantly improve the flexural strength of OPF fiber loading.
+The flexural strength was improved by 86% due to 30 wt.% of OPF fiber loading.
+In case of OPF powder loading, significant flexural strength improvement only observed when the TPU loaded with 30 wt.% OPF powder (74% improvement).
+Similar tendency of improvement of TPU flexural strength due to natural fiber addition also observed by Haghighatnia et.al [12] whom study the effect of hemp fiber to mechanical properties of TPU.
+They found that flexural strength of TPU able to increase up to 274.3% due to 40 %.vol hemp fiber with size of 15 mm addition to TPU.

 Figure 14.
-The effect palm oil trunk fiber and powder to flexural strength.
+The effect palm oil trunk fiber and powder to flexural strength

 Figure 15.
-The effect of palm oil trunk fiber and powder to the ultimate tensile strength.
+The effect palm oil trunk fiber and powder to ultimate tensile strength